computationalstylistics/computationalstylistics.github.io/_posts/2019-03-18-focs_postdoc1.md

 * scan of a signed copy of [the information on the processing of personal data in the recruitment process](https://ijp.pan.pl/wp-content/uploads/2019/03/IJPPAN_Recruitment_RODO_EN.pdf).

 The deadline for applications is 30th April 2019, selected candidates will then be contacted for a Skype interview in May.
 We expect to close recruitation process by the end of May.

 In case of any questions please contact us via CSG email (csg@stylometry.org).

+The results are available at the website of our Institute, [here](https://ijp.pan.pl/konkurs-na-stanowisko-post-doc-w-pracowni-metodologicznej/).